Himsh1216/audio_files/README.md

 # Background Music Extractor

-This repository contains a simple Flask web application that extracts background music from a song.
-It uses `pydub` to perform a basic vocal removal by subtracting stereo channels.
+This repository contains a simple web application that extracts background music from an uploaded song.
+It uses `pydub` to approximate vocal removal by subtracting stereo channels.

 ## Requirements
 - Python 3.12+